alex0ptr/k8s-on-digitalocean/readme.md

 ## Spin Up the cluster

-Just run `make apply` and confirm with `yes` to make sure you agree with what will be provisioned.
+Just run `make init` once and then `make apply` and confirm with `yes` to make sure you agree with what will be provisioned.
 (If you fully trust this automation, add `-auto-approve` to avoid the prompt for future executions.)
 Finally run `alias kc="kubectl --kubeconfig kubeconfig.yaml"` to set your current shell to the newly created cluster and have fun.

 When you're done run `make destroy` and all resources will be destroyed.